Esri/angular-cli-esri-map/README.md

 ## DEPRECATION NOTICE

 > As of ArcGIS API for JavaScript version 4.18 (December 2020) this repository is deprecated.
-The Angular integration patterns shown here are for verions 4.17 and earlier of the API.
+The Angular integration patterns shown here are for versions 4.17 and earlier of the API.

 ## Why is this repo being deprecated?